molily/molily.de/_posts/2020-11-21-testing-angular.md

 ## Unit testing with Spectator

-We have used Angular’s testing tools for setting up modules, rendering Components, querying the DOM and more.
+We have used Angular’s testing tools to set up modules, render Components, query the DOM and more.
 These tools are `TestBed`, `ComponentFixture` and `DebugElement`, also `HttpClientTestingModule` and `RouterTestingModule`.
-As described, these are fairly low-level and unopinionated.
+As described, they are fairly low-level and unopinionated.

-These tools have several drawbacks:
+The build-in tools have several drawbacks:

 - `TestBed` requires a huge amount of boilerplate code to set up a common Component or Service test.
 - `DebugElement` lacks essential features and is a “leaky” abstraction.
-You are permanently forced to work with the native DOM elements for common tasks.
+You are forced to work with the wrapped native DOM element for common tasks.
 - There are no default solutions for faking Components and Service dependencies safely.
 - The tests itself get verbose and repetitive.
 You have to establish testing conventions and write helpers yourself.

 We have already used small [element testing helpers](#testing-helpers).
 They solve isolated problems in order to write more consistent and compact specs.
 If you write hundreds or thousands of specs, you will find that these helper functions do not suffice.
 They cannot address the above-mentioned structural problems.

 **[Spectator](https://github.com/ngneat/spectator)** is an opinionated library for testing Angular application.
 Technically, it sits on top of `TestBed`, `ComponentFixture` and `DebugElement`.
-But the main idea is to unify all these APIs in one consistent, powerful and user-friendly interface – the `spectator` object.
+But the main idea is to unify all these APIs in one consistent, powerful and user-friendly interface – the `Spectator` object.

 Spectator simplifies testing Components, Services, Directives, Pipes, routing and HTTP communication.
-Spectator’s strength is clearly to ease Component tests with Inputs, Outputs, children, event handling, Service dependencies and more.
+Spectator’s strength are Component tests with Inputs, Outputs, children, event handling, Service dependencies and more.
 For [faking child Components](#faking-a-child-component-with-ng-mocks), Spectator resorts to the ng-mocks library just like we did.

 This guide cannot introduce all Spectator features, but we will discuss the basics of Component testing using Spectator.

-The [Flickr search example](#the-flickr-photo-search) is tested using the standard Angular tools with our element spec helpers, but also with Spectator.
+The [Flickr search example](#the-flickr-photo-search) is tested using the standard Angular tools with our element spec helpers and also with Spectator.
 The former specs use the suffix `.spec.ts`, while the latter use the suffix `.spectator.spec.ts`.
 This way, you can compare the tests side-by-side.

-### Testing a simple Component with an Input
+### Component with an Input

 Let us start with the [`FullPhotoComponent`](https://github.com/9elements/angular-flickr-search/tree/master/src/app/components/full-photo) because it is a [presentational Component](#testing-components-with-children), a leaf in the Component tree.
 It expects a `Photo` object as input and renders an image as well as the photo metadata.
 No Outputs, no children, no Service dependencies.